MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-trigger-power-automate-flows.md

 * Creating action items in ticketing systems.
 * Calling line-of-business apps.

 To trigger Power Automate flows from your triggers, you first create a *custom action*.
 Then, you call your custom action from your triggers.

+> [!IMPORTANT]
+> Data Activator is currently in preview.

 ## Create a custom action